adityabramhawale/Linear-Regression_Predicting-Delivery-Time/README.md

           Python

-**The Codes regarding this Linear Regression model with three different business problems *salary hike prediction* ,*delivary time prediction*, *AT prediction* with their datasets are present in this Repository in detail**
+**The Codes regarding this Linear Regression model with two different business problems *salary hike prediction* ,*delivary time prediction*,  with their datasets are present in this Repository in detail**